mattlean/lean-js-app-starter/docs/envs/nodejs/nodejs/getting_started.md

 If you need a guide on installing MongoDB, read the [MongoDB Community Edition tutorials](https://docs.mongodb.com/manual/installation/#mongodb-community-edition).

 ## 1. Download
-Download and extract the latest Node.js release here: [URL]
+Download and extract the latest `nodejs` release here: https://github.com/IsaacLean/lean-js-app-starter/releases

 ## 2. Setup
 Open a terminal, go to the project root directory, and then run one of the following [`package.json`](../../../../package.json) scripts to install dependencies and [Flow](https://flow.org) library interface definitions: